-- Sing or say nursery rhymes, helping them to do any actions.
+- Sing or say nursery rhymes, helping them to do accompanying actions.

 - Use repetitive games like ‘Round and round the garden.’
-As your baby gets to know them they may show excitement, kick their legs or flap their arms.
-They will learn to join in by laughing, gurgling, clapping or banging, and in time, attempt to say some of the words.
+As your baby gets to know the games they may show excitement, kick their legs or flap their arms.
+They will learn to join in by laughing, gurgling, clapping or banging, and, in time, attempt to say some of the words.

 - Praise every attempt your child makes to use language, repeating the sounds they make and giving them meaning.

-- Record the sounds they make and play them back to your baby.
+- Record the sounds your baby makes and play them back to them.

 - Help young children make sense of what they hear in busy settings where they are bombarded with lots of sounds.
 Take your child to the source of a sound to explain what it is and where it’s coming from.

 - Gain your child’s attention before you encourage them to notice a sound and begin to make sense of it.
-For example say, ‘Listen, Lily’ and then take them to the vacuum cleaner so they can hear and feel the noise it makes.
+Say, ‘Listen, Lily’ and then take them to the vacuum cleaner, for example, so they can hear and feel the noise it makes.

 - Take your child around the house, naming all the sound clues they can hear.
 A wind chime, a ticking clock, a humming fridge, and a spinning washing machine are all clues.
 Let them ring the doorbell or listen to the phone ringing.